f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **System Events**

-A system event is an informational message which doesn't have an alarm or clear condition by itself, but it may provide deeper information on what caused an alarm on clear condition.
-A System Event is a lower-level message that could include information about firmware upgrade status, presence of a PSU, or DDM diagnostic level on an optic in addtional to may more low-level details.
+A system event is an informational message which doesn't have an alarm or clear condition by itself, but it may provide deeper information on what caused an alarm or clear condition.
+A System Event is a lower-level message that could include information about firmware upgrade status, presence of a PSU, or DDM diagnostic level on an optic in addtion to many more low-level details.
 Many times a system event will provide more detailed lower-level information that coresponds to an alarm or clear condition.
 As an example a PSU-Fault alarm, may have corresponding events messages that provide more details as to whay the PSU is in a fault alarm condition.

+The **show systems events** output will also display past and current **ASSERT** and **CLEAR** System Alerts.

 Below are some examples of PSU related events.